Zannark/SoupDiscordBot/README.md

 Providing that nothing went wrong the bot should be useable.

-Note: This bot uses [Discord.py](https://github.com/Rapptz/discord.py), there are more in depth instructions should you have issues with installing the bot.
+Note: This bot uses [Discord.py](https://github.com/Rapptz/discord.py), there are more in depth instructions should you have issues with installing libraries required for the bot.

 # Using the bot
 Run the bot using the Run.bat script.